'I think there’s still hope': Florida Farm Bureau President talks citrus production woes, 2022 Session

 Science and policy

-Smith closed the discussion talking about the importance of science and research in the agriculture industry going forward.
+Smith closed the discussion by talking about the importance of science and research in the agriculture industry in the future.

 “We have some wonderful new technology in regard to water irrigation.
 Irrigation is necessary for growing crops and livestock and we’ve gotten more efficient,” Smith explained.